Radio Veronica (Talpa Radio): History

-Radio Veronica in its present form was created on 31 August 2003 by a merger of the cable station Radio Veronica of the Vereniging Veronica and the golden oldie station Radio 103 of Sky Radio Ltd. In return, received the Vereniging Veronica 3.5% of the shares of the Sky Radio Ltd. in hands.
+Radio Veronica in its present form was created on 31 August 2003 by a merger of the cable station Radio Veronica of the Vereniging Veronica and the golden oldie station Radio 103 of Sky Radio Ltd. In return, the Vereniging Veronica received 3.5% of the shares of Sky Radio Ltd.

 In 2006, this interest was expanded to 10%, after the Telegraaf Media Groep NV (TMG) and ING acquired the Sky Radio Group and those in Sienna Holding BV - operating under the name Sky Radio Group accommodated.
 In 2007, TMG acquired 85% (now 22.85%) of the firm owned and thus control over the company.

-The brand "Radio Veronica" has a long heritage in the Netherlands going back to the offshore station (VRON) in the 1960s and early 1970s later becoming (as VOO) part of the Dutch public broadcasting system before once again becoming a private venture however the station/brand has undergone several changes of ownership since.
+The brand "Radio Veronica" has a long heritage in the Netherlands going back to the offshore station (VRON) in the 1960s and early 1970s, later becoming (as VOO) part of the Dutch public broadcasting system before once again becoming a private venture.
+However, the station/brand has undergone several changes of ownership since.

-Radio Veronica is comparable to NPO Radio 2 by their similarity of decades (1970s - today).
+Radio Veronica is comparable to NPO Radio 2 by their similarity of decades (1970s–today).
 The only difference is that NPO Radio 2 does play more genres than rock music.

-In April 2023 Talpa Network sold the station to Mediahuis, due to a legal change it was no longer allowed for a single party to hold more than three fm-frequencies.
+In April 2023 Talpa Network sold the station to Mediahuis, due to a legal change it was no longer allowed for a single party to hold more than three FM frequencies.